 - do not use air humidifiers or only use them if air humidity is continuously monitored

 Facts and figures

-It is estimated that about one to three per cent of the Swiss population are sensitized to moulds.
+It is estimated that about one to ten per cent of the Swiss population are sensitized to moulds.

 aha!
 Swiss Allergy Centre helps